Healing Through Remembrance

 Tuffie was 8 or 9 years old so I was concerned than an older cat would be harder to adopt.
 I was so glad Tuffie became part of our family.
 No more living in a cold garage, he now had a nice warm home.
 He also got along with my other pet cats and they too felt good around him.

 When Tuffie was a kitten I was told that a pitbull grabbed him and dragged him away.
-He survived and the name Tough Guy was given to him.
+He survived, and the name Tough Guy was given to him.
 But he was not so tough.
 He was a very warm, friendly, sweet, loyal cat who had a smile on his face of contentment.
 He was so happy in his home.
-Over the years I would take Tuffie outside with his harness on and we would go for our walks around my yard and the woods behind my house.
-Oh how he loved looking at nature!
-We would take him any my other kitty kids to Rhode Island every summer at our summer place.
+Over the years, I would take Tuffie outside with his harness on and we would go for our walks around my yard and the woods behind my house.
+Oh, how he loved looking at nature!
+We would take him and my other kitty kids to Rhode Island every summer at our summer place.
 He saw the ocean and we took him to the beautiful park field in Rhode Island.

 Until we meet again, God take care of him.